Skylar-xty/Projects_website/RA@Berkeley/Connect4.md

 ## Algorithm

+I use MiniMax algorithm for the AI agent.

 ## Results
-Because there exists a solved conclusion which is the first-player-
+Because there exists a solved conclusion which is the first-player-win circumstance, so we switched the game to the four-in-a-row game which has bigger action space.

+The game contains two parts.
+First one is human-AI full game and the second one asks the player to choose between two potential moves.
+Moves of the players will be collected to Firebase.

+Please refer to [Game: four-in-a-row](https://test1-2c630.firebaseapp.com/) for more details.